 In the spring Lake Hautajärvi is home to swans as well as common water birds like seagulls and ducks.
 Year after year, the same swan couple returns to the late in the spring and in the fall we are enchanted by their gosling.
 The lake is a nature preserve, with hunting prohibited.

-There are magnificent distant views from the top of Mount Hautavuori.
-On the other side of Mount Hautavuori there is a magnificent formation of boulders that makes you feel tiny in comparison.
+There are beautiful distant views from the top of Mount Hautavuori.
+On the other side of mount there is a magnificent formation of boulders that makes you feel tiny in comparison.
 The formation has a number of caves and the mountain is covered with virgin forest.

 Lake Lapinjärvi is among Central Finland’s best bird-watching lakes, including common pochards, tufted ducks, Slavonian grebes, Northern Shovelers, garganeys, etc. The lake is an important resting spot for migrating birds with a diverse population of water fowl.
 In the spring you can find jack snipes, and often Bahian Nighthawks in the summer.
 Spotted Crake can also be heard singing in the summertime.
 Lake Lapinjärvi is about 5 kilometres from the Taulu Estate.